 The termite damage lawyers at Whitney, LLP can help have extensive experience handling various types of termite inspection lawsuits, and we will use that experience to represent you.
 Our firm can help you hold a negligent home inspector liable for their actions.
-To schedule a free legal consultation to discuss your potential case, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your potential case, call Whitney, LLP at (410) 583-8000, or contact us online.

 Signs of Termites an Inspection Should Expose

 If a termite inspection is properly conducted, you should not have to worry about whether an inspector missed a serious termite infestation.
 There are various signs that your home could have a termite problem.
 You should be aware of these signs to ensure that an inspector provided you with an accurate report.
 The following is a list of signs that home inspectors look for to identify termites.

 Signs of Swarming

 Generally, there are three types of termites that may infest a home in the United States, the most common type are subterranean termites.
 These termites are of the winged variety and usually form colonies near windows, doors, and other well-lit areas.

 Termites often construct tunnels, or mud tubes, made of wood cellulose, soil, and other types of material that can be found in the foundation of a home.
 Mud tubes are used as a transportation system for termites to maintain humidity levels and avoid being dehydrated.
 These tunnels appear encrusted dirt and are typically the width of a drinking straw.
 If you find mud tubes in your home, you should seek professional help.